Dubrovnik’s history stretches all the way back to the 7th century, and the city’s famous Walls of Dubrovnik have remained standing throughout it all.

 Even during the Yugoslav army siege of 1991–1992, in which millions of dollars worth of damage was inflicted on the city, reports found that the ancient city walls did a better job of withstanding bombardment than any of the city’s modern structures!

-How Much Does it Cost to Walk the Wall in Dubrovnik?
+How Much Does it Cost to Walk Dubrovnik’s Walls?

 Getting the Most Out of Your Visit to the Walls of Dubrovnik

 This brings to a close our guide to walking the walls of Dubrovnik.
-If you have any questions regarding this blog or our tours, please contact us.
+If you have any questions regarding this blog or our tours, don’t hesitate to get in touch with us.